 In the late 1920s, a group of Jewish Farmers in the New Haven area got together and formed an association to buy feed cooperatively.
 This group worked diligently to build a cooperative organization.
 By the end of 1937 they realized that while they saved by buying their feed cooperatively, they could, nevertheless have much greater savings if they mixed their own feed.
 They further realized that in order to mix their own feed they must have a mill.
 Such a mill would require a considerable capital investment and their group was too small for such an undertaking.
 They, therefore, decided to try to form a statewide cooperative organization, which would be non-sectarian.
 The co-op would be open to farmers regardless of race, creed or national origin.

-A few members of that small organization which was the forerunner of our present co-op are still with us today and have been continuously buying in our co-op with out interruption.
-Those are Julius Schwartz and Louis Soffer.
-Another one is Ben Sinoway who isn't buying in our co-op because he is not in poultry farming, nevertheless, takes a continuous interest in our co-op.
+A few members of that small organization which was the forerunner of our present co-op are still with us today and have been continuously buying in our co-op without interruption.
+Those members are Julius Schwartz and Louis Soffer.
+Another member is Ben Sinoway who isn't buying in our co-op because he is not in poultry farming, nevertheless, he takes a continuous interest in our co-op.

-There were 17 farmers present at that meeting, some of whom are with us to night.
+There were 17 farmers present at that meeting.
 Some of the 17 who are still with us today and have been loyal members of this co-op all these years are as follows: Hyman Rashall, Nathan Cantor and Julius Schwartz.

 Sixteen out of the seventeen farmers pledged $200.00 each.